SaadAthar04/Vaccine-Management-System/README.md

 <a name="readme-top"></a>
 ## Vaccine-Management-System | Introduction

-Welcome to Vaccination Management System.IT is a simple and user-friendly system designed to make getting vaccinated easy and efficient.With our system, you can schedule your vaccination appointments hassle-free, check for available slots, and stay updated on vaccine information.
+Welcome to Vaccine Management System.IT is a simple and user-friendly system designed to make getting vaccinated easy and efficient.With our system, you can schedule your vaccination appointments hassle-free, check for available slots, and stay updated on vaccine information.
 Our platform ensures a smooth process from booking to receiving your vaccine, providing you with the necessary details for a stress-free experience.Say goodbye to long queues